janjusti/dcma/docs/report-exp.md

 * `MutScore`

-Mutation score is calculated based on each percentage from mutation type occurrence (`PossibleMuts`).
+Mutation score is calculated depending on each percentage from mutation type occurrence (`PossibleMuts`), weighed based on each mutation type relevance.

 ```math
 MutScore = SilPerc*0.1 + MisPerc*200 + NonPerc*200